Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 ## Installation

-â€?
-Clone this repo and copy "addons" folder in your project,then Activate this plugin in Project Settings -> Plugins.
+â€‹		Clone this repo and copy "addons" folder in your project,then Activate this plugin in Project Settings -> Plugins.

 > NOTE:
 >
-> â€?
-Please obey the lisence(read LISENCE.md for more) when you using this plugin.
+> â€‹		Please obey the lisence(read LISENCE.md for more) when you using this plugin.
 >
 > + The full version is under a custom lisence.
 > + The trial version is under the GNU Lesser General Public License v3.0.

 ## Learn the HFSM editor

-â€?
-When you add a "HFSM" node to the scene tree and select it, the HFSM editor will pop up at bottom.
+â€‹		When you add a "HFSM" node to the scene tree and select it, the HFSM editor will pop up at bottom.

 ![](DOCUMENT.assets/main_interface.png)

 ### Variable List

 ![](DOCUMENT.assets/variable_list.png)
-  1. Extend button ï¼šHide or expand more information.
+  1. Extend button : Hide or expand more information.
 After expansion, you can change the order of variables or add variable comments, as shown in the following figure:

 ![](DOCUMENT.assets/variable_list_extend.png)